graphql/graphql-spec/spec/Section 6 -- Execution.md

 **Coercing Results**

-The primary purpose of value completion is to ensure that the values returned by field resolvers are valid according to the GraphQL type system and a service's schema.
+The primary purpose of value completion is to ensure that the values returned by _leaf type_ field resolvers are valid according to the GraphQL type system and a service's schema.
 This "dynamic type checking" allows GraphQL to provide consistent guarantees about returned types atop any service's internal runtime.

 See the Scalars
 [Result Coercion and Serialization](#sec-Scalars.Result-Coercion-and-Serialization)